Jason Cummings: Shrewsbury Town

 On 2 September 2019, it was announced that Cummings had signed for League One side Shrewsbury Town for an undisclosed fee.
 He made his debut for the club on 14 September, coming on as a 68th-minute substitute for Daniel Udoh away at A.F.C.
 Wimbledon, and five minutes later, he scored the equaliser in a 1–1 draw.
 Cummings scored in wins against Southend United and Sunderland, but minor injuries and illnesses over Christmas 2019 meant he was largely used as a substitute during January 2020.
 On 26 January 2020, Cummings came off the bench to net twice in a 2–2 draw with Liverpool in the FA Cup fourth round.

 Dundee

 On 28 January 2021, Cummings returned to Scotland to sign with Dundee, on a deal until the summer of 2022.
 Despite only joining in January, Cummings would finish the season as Dundee's joint-top league scorer, and played an important role in helping the club win the Premiership play-offs and gaining promotion to the Premiership.

-On 31 July 2021, Cummings scored in Dundee’s first game back in the Scottish Premiership since the 2018–19 season in their 2–2 draw with St Mirren.
+On 31 July 2021, Cummings scored in Dundee's first game back in the Scottish Premiership since the 2018–19 season in their 2–2 draw with St Mirren.
 In December 2021, Cummings was sent home from training after showing up unfit to train.
 Amid interest from A-League side Central Coast Mariners, Cummings left Dundee in January 2022.

 Central Coast Mariners

 Cummings signed an 18-month contract with Central Coast Mariners in January 2022.
 He scored in his A-League Men debut against Sydney FC on 30 January 2022.
+Football Australia rejected an application from the Mariners to allow Cummings to play in the 2021 FFA Cup final, which Cummings was ineligibile for as he was signed after the 2021 FFA Cup semifinals.
+Cummings finished the 2021–22 A-League Men season with ten goals from 21 appearances after joining the competition mid-season.

+Cummings would have a very successful stint with the Mariners over two seasons, culminating in scoring a hat-trick in a 6–1 victory over Melbourne City in the 2023 A-League Men Grand Final, with Cummings receiving the Joe Marston Medal as the Grand Final's player of the match.
+In the Championship winning season, Cummings broke the record for most league goals in a season for the Mariners, having scored 20 goals, and was named in the PFA A-League Team of the Season.

+Cummings departed the Mariners after the Grand Final win, with the club describing him as a "legend".